yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 *After I have finished writing this section, I stumbled on* [[A. Mishchenko and A. Fomenko's book](https://archive.org/details/MishchenkoFomenkoACourseOfDifferentialGeometryAndTopology)] *and they really excelled at introducing the vectors in a natural way.
 You should check it out.*

-The word "tangent" cries for taking derivatives.
+**The word "tangent" cries for taking derivatives**.
 Besides, the naïve vector-as-arrow picture lacks necessary algebraic tools to perform calculations with.

 Still, the problem is that vectors do not live on the manifold.
-This forbids defining "what is vector" using vocabularies from manifold, only allowing us to tell "what is in one-to-one correspondence with vector".
+This forbids us defining "what is vector" using vocabularies from manifold, only allowing us to tell "what is in one-to-one correspondence with vector".
 So what can we identify with vector?
 The answer is a (differential) operator.

 >  Let's start with a concrete example.
 Here is a curved surface being the manifold in focus embed in $\R^3$.
 Although this is not always possible for any manifold, we are going to use this as a tool to gain some intuition.
 >